cda-tum/mqt-ddsim/README.md

 The required dependencies are `OpenMP >= 4.0` and `Threads::Threads`.
 Please refer to the [documentation](https://ddsim.readthedocs.io/en/latest/) on how to build the project.

-Building (and running) is continuously tested under Linux, MacOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/virtual-environments).
+Building (and running) is continuously tested under Linux, macOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/virtual-environments).

 ## References